cedarRed123/TheCapitalWonderland/README.md

 ### Installing the game on steam
 1. Open Steam and go to your `Library`.
 2. Find Fallout 3 in the list and click `Install`.
 3. Under `Install to:`, select a library folder of your choice that is outside of any default Windows folders.
-If you created a custom Steam Library earlier, it will be the second **(C:)** entry.
 4. Select `Next` and wait for the install to finish.

 </details>